AyeCode/geodirectory/readme.txt

 * [Say Goodbye to spam listings with GD reCAPTCH](https://wpgeodirectory.com/downloads/gd-recaptcha/ "Stop spammers!") - Banish spam by adding the No CAPTCHA reCAPTCHA widget to any GeoDirectory form.

-* [Manage multiple business locations with Franchise Manager]( https://wpgeodirectory.com/downloads/franchise-manager/ "Franchise Manager") - The faster, smarter way to submit listings on directory pages for business chains or franchises.
+* [Manage multiple business locations with Franchise Manager]( https://wpgeodirectory.com/downloads/franchise-manager/ "Franchise Manager") - The faster, more innovative way to submit listings on directory pages for business chains or franchises.

 * [Create saveable lists with List Manager]( https://wpgeodirectory.com/downloads/list-manager/ "List Manager") - Give users the ability to create and save personal lists of businesses or events and make them public to other users for more productive searching.